diegueins680/haskoin-crypto/README.md

         -- Generate a random seed to create signature nonces seed <- random256
-        -- Initialize a safe environment for creating signatures withECDSA seed $ do
+        -- Initialize a safe environment for creating signatures withSecret seed $ do

+            -- Generate private keys derived from the internal PRNG prv1 <- genPrvKey
+            prv2 <- genPrvKey

                 -- Create a message in ByteString format let msg = BS.pack [1,3,3,7]
                 -- Compute two rounds of SHA-256
                 hash = doubleHash256 msg

-            -- Signatures are guaranteed to use different nonces sig1 <- signMessage hash prv
+            -- Signatures are signed with nonces derived from the internal PRNG sig1 <- signMessage hash prv
             sig2 <- signMessage hash prv